 Almost every popular camera will have a compatible remote shutter release.
 Both Nikon and Canon cameras have their own wireless remote control, a quick search on the online market will reveal all of this info.

-If you own a different model, just type your camera model followed with “remote release” and voila.
+If you own a different model, just type your camera model followed by “remote release” and voila.

 Bulb mode is normally used in the following way:

 - Press the drive button located on the camera body

 - Press down on the multi selector and choose a remote commander